1.7 Funding youth policy

-Associations and organisations may be entitled to funding from the profits from the national lottery and football pools pools (Udlodningsloven, LOV nr 1532 af 19/12/2017), Act on Social Services (Lov om social service, LBK nr 170 af 24/01/2022), and the Act on Non-Formal General Adult Education (Folkeoplysningsloven, LBK nr 1115 af 31/08/2018).
+Associations and organisations may be entitled to funding from the profits of The National Lottery and Football, the Act on Social, and the Act on Non-Formal General Adult Education.
 Associations and organisations may receive either project funding or operating aid.

-Operating aid is typically granted based on the number of organisation members.
+Operating aid is typically based on the number of organisation members.

-Accounting reports are usually asked to be verified by an auditor.
+Accounting reports usually require verification by an auditor.

 Erasmus+ in Denmark